 The Group assesses at each reporting period whether there is an indication that an asset may be impaired.
 If any such indication exists and where the carrying values exceed the estimated recoverable amounts, the assets or cash generating unit (CGU) are written down to their estimated recoverable amounts.
 The estimated recoverable amount of an asset is the greater of the fair value less cost to sell and value in use.
 The fair value less cost to sell is the amount obtainable from the sale of an asset in an arm's-length transaction less the costs of disposal while value in use is the present value of estimated future cash flows expected to arise from the continuing use of an asset and from its disposal at the end of its useful life.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-For an asset that does not generate largely independent cash inflows, the estimated recoverable amount is are recognized in the consolidated statement of comprehensive income in those expense categories consistent with the function of the impaired asset.
+For an asset that does not generate largely independent cash inflows, the estimated recoverable amount is determined for the CGU to which the asset belongs.
+Impairment losses of continuing operations are recognized in the consolidated statement of comprehensive income in those expense categories consistent with the function of the impaired asset.